-Taste and flavor is not the same thing, although the two are often confused.
-Flavor is how we perceive food and other substances based on a combination of senses, which include taste, touch, and smell (as much as 80% of what we perceive as taste actually comes from smell).
+Taste and flavor are not the same things, although the two are often confused.
+The flavor is how we perceive food and other substances based on a combination of senses, which include taste, touch, and smell (as much as 80% of what we perceive as taste actually comes from the smell).
 In addition, the idea that there is a difference between “Natural” chemicals, like those found in fruits and vegetables, and the Synthetic version of those chemicals is just a bad way of looking at the world.

 So, both artificial and natural flavors contain chemicals.
 The distinction between natural and artificial flavorings is the source of chemicals.

 Natural flavors are created from anything that can be eaten (i.e. animals and vegetables), even if those edible things are processed in the lab to create flavorings.